KSDunne/yoga_flip/README.md

 ### Unfixed bugs

 - No unfixed bugs
-- However, I would call the 'background responsiveness bug fix', one that could be further improved upon in future work
+- However, I would call the 'background responsiveness bug fix' on time out page and win page, one that could be further improved upon in future work

 ### Supported screens and browsers